DeFuex/bs-react-simple-maps/README.md

 ## Introduction

 Bucklescript + ReasonReact binding for [RSM](https://www.react-simple-maps.io) components.
-If you should realise that there's a component missing, please contribute to this project.
+If you feel like there's anything missing, please feel free to contribute to this project.

 ## Installation